Loans for an engagement ring

 How can you finance an engagement ring purchase?

-As there are a number of different options available to you, it is worth weighing up the pros and cons of all of them to help you come to the right decision.
+As there are many options available, it is worth weighing up the pros and cons of all of them to help you make the right decision.

 Personal loan

 Personal loans typically let you borrow between £1,000 and £15,000, with some lenders offering loans of up to £25,000.
-You then repay this amount in monthly instalments with interest charged on top over a term of between one and seven years.
+You then repay this amount in monthly instalments with interest charged on top over a term of between 1 and 7 years.

 Pros